megpo1d/Info/README.md

 Interests: Spookys Jump Scare Mansion, Mouthwashing, ULTRAKILL, BTD/TPOF (Sadly), & drawing

 DNI: Racists, pedos, zoos, etc, people who judge others off NOT problematic ships, MOST Hazbin Hotel/Helluva Boss fans, Strade x Ren shippers, Mak & Mari (yk who u r smh), people who are genuinely flirting with us.
-Joke flirting is ok if you are close.
+Joke flirting is ok if you are close or we initiate it.

 For more info & stuff, check our strawpage and patreon.